quicwg/base-drafts/draft-ietf-quic-http.md

 ### Header Compression

-HTTP/QUIC uses QCRAM header compression as described in [QCRAM], a variation of HPACK which allows the flexibility to avoid header-compression-induced HoL blocking.
+HTTP/QUIC uses QCRAM header compression as described in [QCRAM], a variation of HPACK which allows the flexibility to avoid header-compression-induced head-of-line blocking.
 See that document for additional details.

 ### The CONNECT Method